scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 components when lsdim = 2 and 2^4 = 16 components when lsdim = 4.
 Our broad intention is to see
 if changing the shape (specifically the number of components) of the prior can induce bias by affecting the pattern of embeddings.
-We hypothesize that when the GMM prior contains n components and n is slightly greater than or equal to the number of classes, each class will cluste raround one of the prior components.
+We hypothesize that when the GMM prior contains n components and n is slightly greater than or equal to the number of classes, each class will cluster around one of the prior components.
 We will test this for the GMM prior with 16 components (lsdim = 4) as both the MNIST and MedMNIST datasets have 10 classes.
 We are unable to set the number of GMM components to 10 as our GMM sampling method only allows for the number of components to equal a power of 2.
 Bseline models include a plain DML and a DML with a unit prior (the distribution N(0, 1)).

 In Table 3, it is very evident that across both datasets, the DML models with any prior distribution all devolve to the null model (i.e. the classifier is no better than random selection).
-From the visualilzations of the latent embeddings, we see that the embedded data for the DML models with priors appears completely random.
+From the visualizations of the latent embeddings, we see that the embedded data for the DML models with priors appears completely random.
 In the case of the GMM prior, it also does not appear to take on the shape of the prior or reflect the number of components in the prior.
 This may be due to the training routine of the